zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 The most common collect-and-win promotion that I re member, growing up anyway, was bottle caps.
 Coca-Cola and other sodas often came in glass bottles, and on the top of the bottle would be a covering – what we would call a “cap” (cap).
 Sometimes stores would have a promotion in w hich if you brought in, say, 25 or 50 of these caps, you would get a prize.
 That ’s an example of a “collect- and-win.”
 You go out and collect something, and the n you win a prize for turning in all of those things to the company, to the store .

 This of course encourages you to go out and buy mor e things that would have these numbers.
 That’s how the company sells more of  these things.
 Paul continues, “People collect codes printed on our pro ducts.”
 A “code” (code) is a series of letters and/or numbers that are used for some specific purpose.
-In this case, the company puts these codes on things that i t sells, and you can collect them in order to get a prize.
+In this case, the company puts these codes on things that it sells, and you can collect them in order to get a prize.

 I just thought of another collect-and-win promotion  that uses codes: Starbucks, the coffee company, sells coffee in the stores.
 You  can buy their coffee to make Starbucks coffee at home.
 When you buy a package of  their coffee, often it has a little sticker on it, a little piece of paper, the back of which has a code on it.
 And if